mohamedWF67/Nightowls_REACT/README.md

 Open a Pull Request

 ## 📜 License
-This project currently doesn’t include a LICENSE file.
-You can add an MIT License if you’d like it open source.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## 👨‍💻 Credits
 Developed by Mohamed Waleed, Mayan Nassar, Habiba Harfoush